Henry Meds Semaglutide Review

 Zealthy$135 ($49 first month)$216N/AWegovy, Mounjaro, Ozempic, Zepbound

-Among these competitors, Eden, Ivy RX, and Mochi are the only companies that truly compete with Henry on a price basis.
+Among these competitors, Eden, Ivy RX, Strut, and Mochi are the only companies that truly compete with Henry on a price basis.
 And if you’re unsure whether or not your insurance will cover brand-name GLP-1 RAs, Eden or Ivy RX may be a better place to start.
 You can pursue either brand-name drugs there without paying any membership fees, so even if you discover your insurance doesn't cover GLP-1 RAs, you won't have lost any money.

 If you find your insurance will cover most of the cost of certain brand-name GLP-1 RAs, you’d probably be better off going through your regular physician than using one of these telehealth services, as you may save more, depending on the specifics of your insurance plan and the prices these companies place on brand-name products.